React 19

 The project is organized as a frontend app with a small AI-focused backend.

-package.json vite.config.ts tsconfig.json src/main.tsx src/App.tsx src/index.css src/utils/claudeApi.ts src/utils/storage.ts src/i18n/LanguageContext.tsx api/generate.ts api/expand.ts api/GLOSSARY_RULES.md
+package.json vite.config.ts tsconfig.json src/main.tsx src/App.tsx src/index.css src/utils/llmApi.ts src/utils/storage.ts src/i18n/LanguageContext.tsx api/_llm.ts api/_auth.ts api/_validation.ts api/generate.ts api/expand.ts src/content/GLOSSARY_RULES.md

 The shape here is different from Card Tracker: this is not a file-driven Node app with route handlers inside a framework.
 It is a Vite frontend plus a separate api/ folder for serverless backend logic.